Design means modeling in multi-phase shopping center project

 Visibility is one of the benefits of BIM

 Model-based way of working has become a normal and natural method for the project parties.
 It is no longer seen as a separate part of the design process.
 The model has been the go-to tool when developing solutions, matching designs and meeting the challenges at the desk as well as on site.
 An indication of this is that designers have published more models than plan views.

 Workers, project management, supervisors, the client and end users have all utilized the models in various ways thinking outside the box.
-The models have helped manage project risks, learn and communicate about the project, follow and monitor the scheduling, manage the costs and install on site.
-BIM reliability and the requirement to do installations precisely as designed led the contractors to utilize the model to perform their tasks.
-Earth-moving contractor utilized the foundation location data from the model, the excavator dug the foundation levels without a surveyor standing in the pit, and the reservations for bottom drains fell right into their places.
+The models have helped manage project risks, learn and communicate about the project, follow and monitor the scheduling, manage the costs and install on-site.
+BIM reliability and the requirement to carry out installations precisely as designed led the contractors to utilize the model to perform their tasks.
+The earth-moving contractor utilized the foundation location data from the model, the excavator dug the foundation levels without a surveyor standing in the pit, and the reservations for bottom drains fell right into their places.
 The as-built target has been reached thanks to perceiving the big picture including measurements and installation locations by viewing the model on mobile devices.
-Misalignments resulting in “red pen marking” were taken directly to the design by using Tekla Field3D on site.
-It was easier to show the designers what information was needed on site, which made it easier to allocate the resources.
-Using visualizations on site has significantly saved time when preparing for tasks and making fast decisions in challenging situations.
+Misalignments resulting in “red pen marking” were taken directly to the design by using Tekla Field3D on-site.
+It was easier to show the designers what information was needed on-site, which made it easier to allocate the resources.
+Using visualizations on-site has significantly saved time when preparing for tasks and making fast decisions in challenging situations.
 The benefits of BIM are undisputable to the project parties.
 No traditional way of working would have enabled the same result.

 Owner: Kesko Oyj